Cardinal-Cryptography/common-amm/README.md

 ```

 This will:
-- Build and wrap your contracts for e2e tests (**not for production**).
+- Build and wrap your contracts.
 - Run a single node.
-- Sequentially run all the E2E test cases with setup and teardown.
+- Sequentially run all the E2E test cases with setup.
 - Stop the node.

 ##### 💫 Deploy